The information in this section is for the academic year 2023/2024.

 - Teaching takes place one to one at the pupil’s bedside on a hospital ward.

-- Our offer is for patients that have been in hospital for 5 days.
+- Our teaching offer is for patients that have been in hospital for 19 days or more.

 - Each ward has a key teacher who is responsible for ensuring all pupils on that ward have timetabled lessons and information is shared regarding the pupil’s medical conditions with relevant members of staff.